 Mercy.
 It’s all about mercy – thank God.

-You may have heard that little voice that tries to tell you how unworthy you are.
-“You’re a sinner, how can you sit there in church?”
+Maybe at some point in your life you’ve heard that little accusatory voice in your head, or maybe even in your ears from someone else.
+It might have said something like, “You’re a sinner, how can you sit there in church?”
 “Don’t tell me how to live my life; you’re worse than I am!”
 “How can you even ask God to forgive you after everything you’ve done?”
 That little voice might come from someone we know, or maybe it’s just that nagging voice in the back of your head.
-But we’ve all heard it in some way or another at some time in our lives.
-In a way, the voice is right.
+The premise of the voice is correct.
 We are sinners.
 There is no denying that.
 Saint Paul makes it very clear in today’s second reading: “Christ Jesus came into this world to save sinners,” he says.
 “Of these I am the foremost.”
 That’s true of all of us, certainly.
-But at a very fundamental level, the voice is dead wrong.
+But at a very fundamental level, the conclusion of the voice is dead wrong.
+The voice is the voice of the Accuser, of the devil.
 Because we are never unworthy of mercy, we are never far from God’s love.

 In the first story, he asks a ludicrous question: “What man among you having a hundred sheep and losing one of them would not leave the ninety-nine in the desert and go after the lost one until he finds it?”
-The answer to that question is approximately zero!
-Because if he leaves the other ninety-nine behind to go after the lost one, he’ll have ninety-nine new problems when he returns!
+The answer to that question is exactly zero!
+Because if he leaves the other ninety-nine behind to go after the lost one, where will the other ninety-nine be?
+Well, they’d probably be in ninety-nine different places!
 They’ll all be gone.
-So better to cut your losses and keep the other ninety-nine together.
-But God is not like the prudent shepherd.
+So better to cut your losses and keep the other ninety-nine together and hope you spot the lost one along the way.
+That’s how most shepherds probably would have done it.
+But God is better than the prudent shepherd.
 He will relentlessly pursue us when we wander astray and become lost and will not rest until he has us – all of us – back in the fold.

 Then we have the wonderful, very familiar parable of the prodigal son, which I prefer to call the parable of the very forgiving Father.
 Because I think the main character here is the father, and not the son, not either of the sons.
 Look at how forgiving the father is: First, he grants the younger son’s request to receive his inheritance before his father was even dead – which is so presumptuous that it really feels hurtful.
 Kind of like saying, “Hey dad, I can’t wait until you’re dead, give me my inheritance now, please.”
 But the father gives him the inheritance without ill-will.
 Secondly, the father reaches out to the younger son on his return, running out to meet him, and before he can even finish his little prepared speech, lavishes gifts on him and throws a party.

 There is a tendency, I think, for us to put ourselves into the story, which is not a bad thing to do.
-But like I mentioned earlier, it’s easy to identify with the hard feelings of the older son sometimes.
 But let’s look at these two sons.
 First of all, I’ll just say it, it’s not like one was sinful and the other wasn’t – no – they are both sinful.
 The younger son’s sin is easy to see.
 But the older son, with his underlying resentment and refusal to take part in the joy of his Father, is sinful too.
 It’s worth noting that the Father comes out of the house to see both sons.
-That’s significant because a good Jewish father in those days wouldn’t come out to meet anyone – they would come to him.
+The Father meets both of them where they are.
+That’s significant because a good Jewish father in those days wouldn’t come out to meet anyone – they would come to him, and it better be on their knees.
 But the Father meets them where they are and urgently, lovingly, pleads with them to join the feast.

 So again, it’s good to put ourselves in the story.
 Which son are we, really?
 Have we been like the younger son and messed up so badly that we are unworthy of the love of the Father, and deserve to be treated like a common servant?
 Or are we like the older son, and do we miss the love and mercy of God in pursuit of trying to look good in everyone else’s eyes?
 Maybe sometimes we are like one of the sons, and other times we are like the other.
 But the point is, that we often sin.